open-mmlab/mmdetection3d/docs/en/1_exist_data_model.md

 You can check [slurm_train.sh](https://github.com/open-mmlab/mmdetection/blob/master/tools/slurm_train.sh) for full arguments and environment variables.

-You can also use pytorch original DDP, you can use the script `multinode_train.sh`.
+You can also use pytorch original DDP with script `multinode_train.sh`.
 (This script also supports single machine training.)

 For each machine, run
 ```shell